Radware/Radware-azure-arm-templates/Alteon/GUI/Standalone/Mutli IP/new-network/README.md

 ## Configuration Notes

+Post deployment, Please perfrorm the following procedure to switch to Multi IP:

+1. Shut down the VM running the Alteon VA.
+2. Through the Azure dashboard, attach additional network interfaces as required to the Alteon VA.
+3. Reboot the VM.
+4. Configure the Alteon VA to run in a multiple IP address mode.
+This is done by disabling the single IP address mode using the CLI command /c/sys/singleip dis.
+After pressing Enter you will be prompted to reboot the Alteon VA.
+When the Alteon VA is not configured to work in a Single IP address mode but just a single network interface is attached to the VM running the Alteon VA, on every login to the system you will receive a notification message in the Web UI and will be prompted on the CLI to switch to Single IP address mode.

 ### Web Interface

 Alteon VA, when running on Microsoft Azure, is configured to have its management controlled